berlinplan/berlinplan.github.io/readme.md

 #### Are current rules Sufficient to decide the morality of an Act?

-> While Kant’s Golden Rule forbids torture, consequentialism considers it ethical if the result is favorable.
-Psychopaths often justify their actions by claiming that the outcome will be good.
-Religious and political psychopaths seek moral justification from leaders or judges.
+> While some people rely on religious leaders for moral guidance, others follow Kant's Golden Rule or consequentialist principles, which judge an act's ethics based on favorable outcomes.
+However, religious and political psychopaths often justify their actions by claiming positive outcomes, exposing the lack of a universal moral definition.

 #### Can a simple voting app ,where People define their values, eradicate institutionalized religion and religious leaders?